datamade/testing-guidelines/intermediate-python-testing.md

 DataMaders: If you need to add extensions to your test database, see [the `database` fixture in `dedupe-service`](https://github.com/datamade/dedupe-service/blob/master/tests/conftest.py).

-### Scope, or How To Avoid Confusing Dependencies Between Your Tests
+### Scope, or How to avoid confusing dependencies between your tests

 Notice the scope keyword argument in the `fixture` decorator above.
 Scope determines how long the context your fixture creates, sticks around.
 In `pytest`, there are three options: